-I am an associate professor at Northeastern University’s School of Journalism, specializing in digital media and alternative business models for news.
-I contribute media and political commentaries to WGBHNews.org and The Huffington Post and articles about media topics to the Nieman Journalism Lab.
-From 2007-2011 I wrote a weekly online column for The Guardian and was a finalist for a Syracuse University Mirror Award in media commentary in both 2008 and 2009.
+I am an associate professor at Northeastern University’s School of Journalism, specializing in opinion journalism and alternative business models for news.
+I write a weekly column on media and politics for WGBHNews.org and have contributed articles to a number of other publications, including The Washington Post, The Boston Globe and Nieman Lab.
+From 2007-2011 I wrote a weekly online column for The Guardian.